 Weighing an ounce or less, these tiny mice spend a lot of time hibernating, usually from October through April.
 When awake, these mice are capable of jumping over a yard almost straight up in order to dodge predators.
 They can be found in areas of dense plant cover such as stream sides and meadows, and seem to particularly like areas with skunk cabbage.
 They primarily eat grass seeds, berries, tender vegetation, and underground fungi, but can also eat insects.

 Marmots, Squirrels, & Chipmunks - family Sciuridae

 Its upright tail and darker color distinguishes this chipmunk from other chipmunk species.
+It also differs from other species in not having a clearly defined dark stripe extending from nose to eye.
 Often the erect tail is the only thing visible as this chipmunk scurries through vegetation.
 Townsend's chipmunks can be found in wooded areas with dense cover, and are skilled climbers.
 They can travel up to half a mile in their quest for food, consuming anything from roots, bulbs, seeds, berries, and fungi to insects, eggs, and even carrion.

 Mice, Rats, & Voles - family Cricetidae